hcaz/advent-of-code/README.md

 # Advent of Code

-This is a single project which contains all my solutions to [Advent of Code](https://adventofcode.com/).
+This is a single project which contains all my solutions to [Advent of Code](https://adventofcode.com/), all solutions are written in PHP by myself.
+Snippets of problem text and input files are stored in the `storage` directory and in issues, these remain the property of AOC and are only stored here for my own reference.
+Please visit the home page of AOC to download your own problem datasets.

 Here is a list of the challenges I have completed:

-## 2015
+### 2015

-- [Day 1: Not Quite Lisp](https://adventofcode.com/2015/day/1) - `php adventofcode browse/2015/one
+- [Day 1: Not Quite Lisp](https://adventofcode.com/2015/day/1) ★★ - `php adventofcode browse/2015/one
   `
-- [Day 2: I Was Told There Would Be No Math](https://adventofcode.com/2015/day/2) - `php adventofcode browse/2015/two`
+- [Day 2: I Was Told There Would Be No Math](https://adventofcode.com/2015/day/2) ★★ - `php adventofcode browse/2015/two`

 - [Day 3: Perfectly Spherical Houses in a Vacuum](https://adventofcode.com/2015/day/3) - `php adventofcode browse/2015/three
+  `

+### 2012

+- [Day 1: Calorie Counting](https://adventofcode.com/2022/day/1) ★★ - `php adventofcode browse/2022/one
+  `
+- [Day 2: Rock Paper Scissors](https://adventofcode.com/2022/day/2) ★★ - `php adventofcode browse/2022/two`

+- [Day 3: Rucksack Reorganization](https://adventofcode.com/2022/day/3) ★★ - `php adventofcode browse/2022/three
+  `
+- [Day 4: Camp Cleanup](https://adventofcode.com/2022/day/4) ★★ - `php adventofcode browse/2022/four
+  `
+- [Day 5: Supply Stacks](https://adventofcode.com/2022/day/5) ★★ - `php adventofcode browse/2022/five
+  `
+- [Day 6: Tuning Trouble](https://adventofcode.com/2022/day/6) ★★ - `php adventofcode browse/2022/six
+  `
+- [Day 7: No Space Left On Device](https://adventofcode.com/2022/day/7) ★ - `php adventofcode browse/2022/seven
+  `

+### 2023

+- [Day 1: Trebuchet?!](https://adventofcode.com/2023/day/1) ★ - `php adventofcode browse/2023/one
   `

 ## Getting Started